 To render the result, we can now use a perspective camera and render a scene of light volumes.

 Because we are using a perspective camera, we do not need to worry about placing a quad exactly at the near plane.
 However, we do have to transform the rendered coordinates to it.
-When we are rendering a light volume, we are getting the coordinates of the light volume fragment.
+When we are rendering a light volume, we get the coordinates of the light volume fragment.
 We are using the back face of the light volume to render it, as this is part of an optimization we will do later.

 We need to project the light volume fragment's coordinates $A_{light} = (x_l, y_l, z_l)$ to the near plane.
 This we do the same way as the regular point projection: $x_p = \frac{x_l \cdot near}{-z_l}$, $y_p = \frac{y_l \cdot near}{-z_l}$.
 This will leave us with a projected point at the near plane, just like we had with the orthographic camera and quads.